bastiroid/sharedoc/Software requirements.md

 ## 3. System architecture

 ### 3.1 High-level overview of the system
+At the backend a relational database is used to store all the data on users, their groups and documents.
+The invitation system created invitation tokens that are also stored in the system.
+Editing
 ### 3.1 Main modules and their functions represented

 ## 4. Requirements